 The NYS-UCS relies on a variety of ADR neutral types to assist the court in resolving the many cases and disputes it sees each year.
 This includes: Mediators, Arbitrators, and others.
 These conflict resolution professionals provide an important service to the court system and the thousands of New Yorkers who entrust their case to these neutrals.

-Within the New York State court system, there are over fifty court mediation rosters that assign mediators to cases like divorce, custody and visitation, personal injury and probate.
+There are over fifty court mediation rosters that assign mediators to cases like divorce, custody and visitation, personal injury and probate.
 Eligibility to serve on these rosters is governed by Part 146 of the Rules of the Chief Administrative Judge, which outlines the minimum training and experience required to be on a court roster.

 Qualified individuals are invited to complete our online application to mediate for a NYS trial court.

 Volunteers with a Community Dispute Resolution Center (CDRC) also mediate court cases in certain case types.

 Volunteer arbitrators are used by the court in these programs:

 Other ADR Neutrals used by the court include:

 To learn more about possible opportunities, you may reach out to your local bar association or view upcoming ADR trainings that are being offered.